davidrtorres/8-Week-SQL-Challenge/Marketing_Data_Analytics_Study/Data_Analysis.md

 <br>
 <br>

 What is the total rental count for customer_id=1 for each category.
-I will limited the output for the top 5.
+I will limit the output to the top 5 catgories.
+We can see that for customer_id=1 the top 5 categories were Classics, Comedy, Drama, Sports and Action.
 ```
 DROP TABLE IF EXISTS category_rental_counts;
 CREATE TEMP TABLE category_rental_counts AS